Thai Sports Massage

 - Aid recovery after you’ve completed strenuous exercise

-- Help with the recovery process following an injury
+- Sports massage helps with the recovery process following an injury

 - Prevent frequenting injuries by getting rid of the tension in the muscles